Open-Earth-Monitor/GlobalEarthPoint/Readme.md

 # GlobalEarthPoint

 GlobalEarthPoint is an **Open Source Data Service Framework** that specializes in creating and accessing large geospatial point datasets.
-This repository serves the community in two directions: ***Data Producer*** and ***Data User***.
+This repository serves two different groups: the ***Data Producers*** and the ***Data Users***.

-For **Data Producer**, the adaptation of current GlobalEarthPoint’s workflow helps **create spatio-temporal partitions** for large data queries, **document metadata** and create **SpatioTemporal Asset Catalogs (STAC)**
+For **Data Producers**, the adaptation of current GlobalEarthPoint’s workflow helps **create spatio-temporal partitions** for large data queries, **document metadata** and create **SpatioTemporal Asset Catalogs (STAC)**

-For **Data User**, we offer the **user-ready data catalogues** below that serve as a visual portal for data query.
-In addition, the [snap code](https://colab.research.google.com/drive/1avMObD0G5KhOwK9Y8qRY2RVA7zKkPQ7c?usp=sharing) and online tutorial walk through the concept of cloud native vector format data queries (such as column selection, predicate pushdown, etc.).
+For **Data Users**, we offer **STACs** below that serve as a visual portal for data query.
+In addition, the [snippet](https://colab.research.google.com/drive/1avMObD0G5KhOwK9Y8qRY2RVA7zKkPQ7c?usp=sharing) and online tutorial walk through the concept of cloud native vector format data queries (such as column selection, predicate pushdown, etc.).

-In summary, this project aims to create data that is a *Software Independence*.
-Once the data is created, it can interact with any possible libraries that work with Parquet, such as [Polars](https://github.com/pola-rs/polars), [DuckDB](https://duckdb.org/), [Apache Arrow](https://arrow.apache.org/docs/index.html).
+In summary, this project supports creating *software-independent cloud-optimized* datasets.
+Once the data is created and hosted, a  Data User can  access it using any library that works with Parquet, such as [Polars](https://github.com/pola-rs/polars), [DuckDB](https://duckdb.org/), [Apache Arrow](https://arrow.apache.org/docs/index.html).
 It also provides tutorials to demonstrate finding, subsetting and retrieval of data efficiently from the cloud.
 The functionality is wrapped in both Python and R. Visit the notebooks linked below to explore the workflow.

 ## Key Features

 *   **Data Producer**
     *   **High Efficiency**: Designed to handle massive datasets in [Parquet](https://parquet.apache.org/) format, minimizing data size, latency and maximizing throughput.
     *   **Cloud Optimization**: Data is stored using [GeoParquet](https://geoparquet.org/), an extension of [Arrow Parquet](https://arrow.apache.org/docs/python/parquet.html).
-The format features in the partitioning structure, and retrieved with Lazy evaluation.
+The format benefits from a partitioning structure, and can be retrieved via Lazy evaluation.
 *   **Data User**
     *   **Easy Integration**: Compatible with popular data processing frameworks and geospatial tools, facilitating easy integration into your existing workflows.
     *   **Advanced Query Capabilities**: Provides robust querying functionalities from [Polars](https://github.com/pola-rs/polars), [DuckDB](https://duckdb.org/), [Apache Arrow](https://arrow.apache.org/docs/index.html) to help you quickly extract meaningful insights from your data.